 So far, the Atlantic has had three named hurricanes; Arthur, Bertha and Cristobol.
 The season is far from over and you and your families can stay prepared by following a few simple steps!

-Hurricane season begins June 1 and extends through November 30.
-As a coastal community, it is particulary important to know about the hazards and risks associated with Hurricane and tropical storm events and the actions that citizens can take to be prepared.
+Hurricane season began on June 1 and extends through November 30.
+As a coastal community, it is particularly important to know about the hazards and risks associated with Hurricane and tropical storm events and the actions that citizens can take to be prepared.

 Preparedness is key, and making preparations can save lives and property anywhere - at home, in schools, and in the workplace.

-The Office of Emergency Preparedness and Risk Management would like to stress the importance of pre-planning.
+The Office of Emergency Management would like to stress the importance of pre-planning.
 Be prepared, stay informed, make a plan, and make a kit.